Math 283 — Fall 2018

 Statistical Methods in Bioinformatics: An Introduction,

-(accessible from a UCSD IP address), but beware that UCSD has cancelled
+subscription, lbut beware that UCSD has cancelled publisher

-The regular hardcover version may be special ordered at the bookstore.
+and the regular hardcover version may be special ordered at the

 Computer resources: Homework assignments include problems that